lib-uoguelph-ca/intro-to-python/_steps/variables.md

 temp = 72
 {% endhighlight %}

-`temp` will have an integer type because we've assigned a number without decimal places.
+Here, `temp` will have an integer type because we've assigned a number without decimal places.

 {% highlight python %}
 temp2 = 72.0
 {% endhighlight %}

-`temp2` will have a type of float because we've assigned a value with a fractional component.
+Here, `temp2` will have a type of float because we've assigned a value with a fractional component.

 {% highlight python %}
 word = "Banana"
 {% endhighlight %}

-`word` will have a type of string because we've assigned a value wrapped in quotes.
+And here, `word` will have a type of string because we've assigned a value wrapped in quotes.

 <div class="aside" markdown="1">